 moderate, 4.8km, backcountry

-Follow the Old Addington Road, deeper into this southern region of the Canadian Shield.
+Follow the Old Addington Road to the Shield Trail and hike deep into the forests of the southern Canadian Shield.

 The moderately difficult trail takes hikers through a rugged landscape where settlers, miners and lumbermen once tried to carve out a living.

 Most of the evidence of their lives here has been reclaimed by nature. 🌲

 Walk on pine needle carpets and rockface, over roots and around boulders while admiring the varied wilderness.

 Pass through hardwood forests, cedar lowlands, marshlands, and near a beaver swamp along your journey through Bon Echo’s beautiful backcountry trails.

 moderate to difficult, backcountry

 This was the most challenging trail that we attempted during our time at Bon Echo Provincial Park.

 Trekking poles were incredibly handy to navigate the paths in the wilderness, including some steep areas, rock obstacles and natural steps that required a real stretch to reach.